 Q: What other musicians or music production professionals inspire you?

 A: Well, when I am wearing the mix engineer hat, I am hugely inspired by Andrew Scheps and Mick Guzauski for their artistic approach to mixing.
-Wearing the producer hat I am inspired by Deadmau5, Daft Punk and many others that express their own "limitless" approach to how to construct (and deconstruct) music.
+Wearing the producer hat I am inspired by Deadmau5, Daft Punk, Greg Wells and many others that express their own "limitless" approach to how to construct (and deconstruct) music.

 Q: Describe the most common type of work you do for your clients.